 By default, the exception causes the program to abort.
 To prevent this from happening, we can catch the exception and take counter measures such as printing a warning message.

-block encloses the group of statements for which you want
+The try block encloses the group of statements for which you want

 to catch exceptions.
 It must be followed by one or more except